richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 :s3:
   :region: ADD HERE
   :buckets:
-    # Update assets if you want to host the serde and HiveQL yourself
-    :assets: s3://snowplow-emr-assets
-    :log: ADD HERE
     :in: ADD HERE
     :processing: ADD HERE
-    :out: ADD HERE WITH SUB-FOLDER
     :archive: ADD HERE
-:emr:
-  # Can bump the below as EMR upgrades Hadoop
-  :hadoop_version: 1.0.3
-  :placement: ADD HERE
+:download:
-  :ec2_key_name: ADD HERE
+  :folder: ADD HERE # Where to store the downloaded files
-  # Adjust your Hive cluster below
-  :jobflow:
-    :instance_count: 2
-    :master_instance_type: m1.small
-    :slave_instance_type: m1.small
-:etl:
+# Currently assumes we are loading only one target
+:storage:
-  :collector_format: cloudfront # No other formats supported yet
+  :type: infobright # No other storage types supported yet
-  :continue_on_unexpected_error: false # You can switch to 'true' if you really don't want the serde throwing exceptions
-  :storage_format: non-hive # Or switch to 'hive' if you're only using Hive for analysis
-# Can bump the below as SnowPlow releases new versions
-:snowplow:
-  :serde_version: 0.5.0
-  :hive_hiveql_version: 0.5.0
-  :non_hive_hiveql_version: 0.0.1
+  :database: ADD HERE # Name of database
+  :table:    ADD HERE # Name of the table to populate
+  :username: ADD HERE # Or leave blank to default to the user running the script
+  :password: ADD HERE # Or leave blank if no password
 ```

 To take each section in turn: